source-separation/tutorial/book/basics/tf_and_masking.md

 allowed to take is $0.0$ or $1.0$.
-Because all of the masks for the mixture element-wise sum up to a matrix of ones, a Binary Mask, therefore, makes the assumption that any {term}`TF bin` is only dominated by exactly one source in the mixture.
+Because all of the masks for the mixture element-wise sum up to a matrix of ones, a Binary Mask, therefore, makes the assumption that any TF bin is only dominated by exactly one source in the mixture.
 In the literature, this assumption is called W-disjoint orthogonality.

+While Binary Masks are not used as much to produce final source estimates anymore, they are still useful as training targets, especially with neural network models like Deep Clustering, which we will discuss later in this tutorial.